These lesser-known places to visit in Texas may be your best vacation.

 Most hidden gems are right in our state parks …and the Lone Star State has plenty.
 Have you taken up the hobby of geocaching?
 I’ve done this fun activity near my home and in several state parks.
 I have to say that state parks are better because the geocaches are usually there (they haven’t been taken).

-A few state parks are lesser-known places than others, such as Hueco Tanks State Park and Boca Chica State Park.
-I believe there are 86 state parks in Texas.
-Big Bend National Park and Maples State Park are great parks to visit, yet they are still hidden gems that no one visits.
-Probably for me, both are so far away.
+Big Bend National Park and Maples State Park are great parks, yet they are still hidden gems that no one visits.
+Both are so far away for me.
 Nab a Texas State Park Pass for $75, and visit as many as possible in one year.
-That’s how you save money and get your money’s worth from buying the pass.
+That’s how you save money and get your worth from buying the pass.

 9. Hamilton Pool Nature Preserve